 My name is Lauren Hill and I am an Alexander Teacher certified by AmSAT (American Society for the Alexander Technique).
 I trained with with Joan and Alex Murray at Alexander Technique Center Urbana (Urbana, IL) and have taught in St. Paul, Minnesota since 2003.

-I am an active member of AmSAT.
-I served on the AmSAT Board of Directors from 2008—2012 and am currently a member of AmSAT’s Leadership Advisory Council.
+I have been an active member of AmSAT since I graduated in 2003.
+I served on the AmSAT Board of Directors from 2008-2012.
 In 2017 I joined the faculty of MinnCAT—an AmSAT certified Alexander Teacher training program in the Twin Cities.

 I originally came to the Alexander Technique looking for help managing chronic neck, shoulder and back pain in my 20’s.
 Studying with an Alexander teacher taught me how I could consciously ease the physical discomfort that was impacting all areas of my life.
 I found that I was also drawn to the Alexander Technique because it was simple and extremely practical.